Intermittency for the wave and heat equations with fractional noise in time: Introduction

-This definition guarantees that relation \eqref{mom-asymp} still holds, and so the intuitive notion of intermittency remains valid.
+Also, we say that $u$ is \emph{fully $\rho$-intermittent} if $p \mapsto \gamma_{\rho}(p)/p$ is strictly increasing.
+These definitions guarantee that for a fully $\rho$-intermittent random-field $u$, relation \eqref {mom-asymp} still holds, and so the intuitive (physical) notion of intermittency remains valid.
 A similar argument as the one developed in \cite{bertini_cancrini} still applies to explain the existence of the high peaks and the islands.

-The appropriate exponents $\rho$ are different in the hyperbolic and parabolic cases (see Section \ref{sec:main} below).
-Nevertheless, in both cases, $\rho > 1$.
-This shows that the high peaks of the solution are typically larger in the case of the fractional noise in time compared to the white-noise case.
-Since $H > 1/2$, the noise is positively correlated in time, which explains why peaks build up larger values.
-Indeed, the fractional noise, when large, tends to remain large for a longer period of time, which results in a higher build-up for the random-field $u$.
+Moreover, it remains true that weak $\rho $-intermittency of $u$ implies its full $\rho$-intermittency, provided that $u(t,x) \geq0$ and $\gamma_{\rho}(1) = 0$.
+(This can be proved by convexity arguments which do not depend on the exponent of $t$ used in the definition of $\rho$-intermittency.)

 This article is organized as follows.
-In Section \ref{sec:main}, we describe our main results and introduce the exponents $\rho$ for equations \eqref{wave} and \eqref{heat}.
-Section \ref{sec:framework} contains a review of some Malliavin calculus techniques which are needed for the definition of the solution.
-In Section \ref{existence-section}, we prove the existence of the solution to equation \eqref{wave} in {\em any} spatial dimension $d \geq 1$, and we give an upper bound for its second moment.
-An upper bound for its $p$-th moment is given in Section \ref{UB-section}.
-In Section \ref{FK-section}, we obtain a Feynman-Kac-type representation for the second moment of the solution of \eqref{wave} with $d \leq 3$, based on the points of a planar Poisson process.
-This result is used in Section \ref{LB-section} to obtain a lower bound for the second moment of the solution to \eqref{wave}.
-Section \ref{sec:PAM} is dedicated to the equation \eqref{heat}.
+In Section~\ref{sec:main}, we describe our main results and introduce the exponents $\rho$ for equations \eqref{wave} and \eqref{heat}.
+Section~\ref{sec:framework} contains a review of some Malliavin calculus techniques which are needed for the definition of the solution.
+In Section~\ref{existence-section}, we prove the existence of the solution to equation \eqref{wave} in \emph{any} spatial dimension $d \geq1$, and we give an upper bound for its second moment.
+An upper bound for its $p$th moment is given in Section~\ref{UB-section}.
+In Section~\ref{FK-section}, we obtain a Feynman--Kac-type representation for the second moment of the solution of \eqref{wave} with $d \leq3$, based on the points of a planar Poisson process.
+This result is used in Section~\ref{LB-section} to obtain a lower bound for the second moment of the solution to \eqref{wave}.
+Section~\ref{sec:PAM} is dedicated to the equation \eqref{heat}.
 An elementary estimate is given in Appendix \ref{sec:app}.
+Appendix \ref{sec:appB} contains the proof of an inequality which is used in Section~\ref{existence-section}.